SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

-\paragraph{Policy Netwrok} We establish a deep reinforcement learning network which tasks as inputs the raw point cloud $\{\mathcal{P}^i_t\}_{i=1}^N$ and model parameter set $\mathcal{Z}$, and outputs an action denoted as $a^{IP}_t$.
+\paragraph{Policy Network} We introduce a deep reinforcement learning network which tasks as inputs the raw point cloud $\{\mathcal{P}^i_t\}_{i=1}^N$ and model parameter set $\mathcal{Z}$, and outputs an action denoted as $a^{IP}_t$.
 Here the $a^{IP}_t$ contains a discrete action which is the link id on the predicted URDF, and a continuous action that determines the goal state change of the relative joint in the simulation world.
 How to generate the associated robot manipulation actions will be discussed in \ref{sec:manipulation}.
-We denoted the modeling quality improvement in Eqn.\ref{eqn:reward} as the reward of taking the action $a_t$ given the state $s_t$ to train the network to learn how to make the decision $a_t$.
+We define the modeling quality improvement in Eqn.~\ref{eqn:reward} as the reward of taking the action $a^{IP}_t$ given the current state.

-With IP, our pipeline can verify and modify the URDF file to achieve better environment modeling.
-For more explanations of each part, refer to~\href{https://sites.google.com/view/egci}{https://sites.google.com/view/egci}.
+Leveraging the IP, our pipeline can verify and modify the URDF file to achieve better environment modeling.
+Detailed explanation of each part is put in the supplementary material.